daniel-frak/backity/docs/adr/project/project-0003-use-ddd.md

 ## Context

 Domain-Driven Design provides a structured approach to modeling complex domains through key concepts like bounded contexts, ubiquitous language, and aggregates.
-These components help to isolate different parts of the domain, ensuring that the **software reflects real-world processes with clarity and consistency**.
+This helps to isolate different parts of the domain, ensuring that the **software reflects real-world processes with clarity and consistency**.

 It traditionally relies on collaboration between developers, domain experts, and business stakeholders